 Not all criminal lawyers are qualified — or admitted — to practice in U.S. district courts or the federal courts of appeal.
 Attorneys Peter Aiken and Sean O’Halloran defend the rights of the accused in federal courts and state courts throughout Florida.

 If you have been charged with tax evasion, money laundering, mortgage fraud, embezzlement or another white collar crime, contact us today.
 Our attorneys have both the experience and technical expertise to understand even the most complicated paper case.
 In addition to serving as a federal prosecutor, Attorney Peter Aiken worked as a forensic accountant and as a special agent with the IRS.

-Attorneys Aiken and O’Halloran are prepared to represent clients in cases involving:
+Mr. Aiken and Mr. O’Halloran are prepared to lead our legal team in federal criminal defense cases involving:

 - Extortion and bribery

 - Drug crimes: trafficking, importation, distribution, sale, grow houses

 - Customs violations/smuggling